miguelperez/guides/code-review/README.md

 * Make sure you have reviewed thoroughly your code.
 * Make sure you have done test cases for the most important functionality.
 * Ask yourself if all the proper use cases have been implemented.
-* Ask yourself this question: If I where a user, would I be confortable using this?
+* Ask yourself this question: If I where a user, would I feel confortable using this?
 * Check if your code follows the coding guidelines.